ArpanBarik001/Creator_Dashboard/README.md

 ## Features

 - **User Authentication**: Signup, login, and protected routes using JWT.
+- **Search Feed**: User can search their topic releated post in search bar onlu provide the topic name.
 - **Creator Dashboard**: View and manage your content easily.
 - **Saved Posts**: Save and retrieve content via the backend API.
 - **Credit Points**: Earn points for succesful login daily and engaging with feed.